By: Tavaga Research

 - Reducing the financial burden on the Government finances

-- Opening up markets for private firms, which eventually leads to better capital markets
+- Opening up markets for private firms, which eventually leads to better capital markets and efficient allocation of resources

 - Supporting the liquidity measures in the market by aiding to consumption and demand as the need arises